Best State to Form an LLC

 Not only will being registered in multiple states mean more paperwork, but it’ll also mean more fees.
 States charge a fee for filing your LLC paperwork, and they also charge a fee to LLCs for registering as a foreign LLC.
 These fees can range anywhere from around $50 to $500.

 In most cases, your ongoing expenses will also be more.
 Most states charge a fee (again, the cost range is wide) for filing an annual or biennial report.
 You’ll have to pay such a fee in both the state you first registered in as well as the state you registered in as a foreign LLC.
-Plus, there may be other ongoing fees in the states you’re registered in, such as a general business license fee.
+Plus, there may be other ongoing fees in the states you’re registered in, such as a general business license report fee.

 Are corporate tax rates a factor?